tolauwae/ars-factum/inventing/poison.md

 small rare tree with small spikey leaves which only grows in the shade of larger deciduous trees.

-**Flower of the Dawn.** Restorative, very rare component, rare component.
+**Flower of the Dawn.** Restorative, rare component.
 This rare flower can only be found in the Feywild.
 It emits a fragrance that instantly awakens a sleeping creature, even one in an enchanted slumber.